How do psychiatric disorders begin?

 These environmental stressors were found to activate a single gene in brain cells known as heat shock factor (HSF1).
 Activation happened only in cells damaged by the environmental stressor.

 When the researchers used mice embryos without the HSF1 gene, abnormalities of brain structure developed.
 Even very low exposure levels to the toxins left the mouse more likely to suffer seizures after its birth.

 In separate experiments, the researchers created stem cells from biopsies of people diagnosed with schizophrenia and from people never diagnosed with it (the control group).
 When exposed to the environmental traumas, those coming from the schizophrenic people were affected more dramatically than those from the control group, strengthening the theory that vulnerable cells are more likely to malfunction when exposed to environmental stressors.

 The researchers theorize exposure to environmental stressors may increase the likelihood of different late-onset neuropsychiatric disorders when exposure occurs at different points during gestation.
 Some of the disorders in question include schizophrenia, bipolar disorder, post-traumatic stress disorder, and autism.

-Furthermore, if the HSF1 gene activation proves to be a permanent marker of vulnerability, it could lead to study of how stressors after birth trigger illness and, perhaps, ways to protect vulnerable cells from further damage.
+Furthermore, if the HSF1 gene activation proves to be a permanent marker of vulnerability, it could lead to a study of how stressors after birth trigger illness and, perhaps, ways to protect vulnerable cells from further damage.